Yemen entry requirements for Japan passport holders

 Transit visa required

-Japan passport holders transiting through Yemen must obtain a transit visa unless they remain airside and do not pass through immigration.
-Check with the airline for specific requirements.
+Japan passport holders transiting through Yemen generally need a transit visa unless they remain airside and have a confirmed onward flight within 24 hours.

 Exceptions & conditions